top of page

 Clinical Graduate Student Intern

-Samantha completed training on perinatal mental health through Postpartum Support International.
-She also holds a masters in Organization Development from American University and a Bachelors in Environmental Policy from Middlebury College.
+Samantha is currently completing her Master’s degree in Clinical Mental Health Counseling through William & Mary.
+She previously worked as a certified coach where she helped hundreds of clients navigate career changes, find work/life balance, and manage people and conflict.
+She also holds a Master’s in Organization Development from American University and a Bachelors in Environmental Policy from Middlebury College.
 In her free time, she chases her toddler, plays ultimate frisbee, wrestles her rambunctious dog, and attempts to maintain her team’s title of bocce league champion.